 K. Facility.
 NHA shall use reasonable efforts to secure a facility to be leased or otherwise provided to the School on terms mutually agreeable to NHA and the Board.
-Obligations of the Board created under the terms of such lease are to be fulfilled by NHA unless otherwise agreed to in writing by NHA and the Board.
+Obligations of the Board created under the terms of such lease are to be fulfilled by NHA unless otherwise agreed to in writing by NHA and the Board; provided, however, in the event an issue or dispute arises under the terms of the lease or related to the facility, the Board retains the right and authority to deal directly with the owner of the facility to resolve the issue or dispute.
 The facility shall comply with the requirements of the Charter and applicable law.
 NHA shall also use reasonable efforts to cause the facility to be furnished with equipment and technology as is reasonably necessary to implement the Educational Program.

 L. Legal Compliance.
-NHA will implement and enforce rules, regulations and procedures applicable to the School that are consistent with adopted Board policy, if any, and the Educational Program in accordance with the Charter and applicable law, including without limitation, rules, regulations, and policies regarding non-discrimination, discipline, special education, confidentiality and access to records.
-NHA shall provide the Board on a timely basis all information concerning the operation and management of the School that is required by MCL 380.503(6)(m) or 380.553(5)(1), either as may be applicable.
+NHA will implement and enforce rules, regulations and procedures applicable to the School that are consistent with adopted Board policy, if any, and the

+Educational Program in accordance with the Charter and applicable law, including without limitation, rules, regulations, and policies regarding non-discrimination, discipline, special education, confidentiality and access to records.

-M. Rules and Procedures.
+M. Board Policies/NHA Practices and Procedures.
 NHA will recommend to the Board reasonable rules, regulations, policies and/or procedures applicable to the School.
-The Board hereby authorizes and directs NHA to enforce such rules, regulations and procedures consistent with Board policy.
+NHA will develop and administer practices and procedures consistent with Board policies, and make such practices and procedures available to the Board upon request.